wiiitek/its/README.md

 Similar to @DataJdbcTest.
 In our tests we use [TestEntityManager] because repository methods use [first-level cache].
-`kotlin("plugin.jpa")` provides no-args constructor for our entities (https://stackoverflow.com/a/41365380).
+And `kotlin("plugin.jpa")` provides no-args constructor for our entities (https://stackoverflow.com/a/41365380).

 > By default, tests annotated with @DataJpaTest are transactional and roll back at the end of each test.

 ## @Testcontainers

 1. Slowest, but use *real* database.
-2. Database changes made by tests are not roll back at the end.
+2. Database changes made by tests are not rolled back at the end.

 ## @WebMvcTest